Coade stone

-Coade stone or Lithodipyra or Lithodipra (λίθος/δίς/πυρά) is stoneware that was often described as an artificial stone in the late 18th and early 19th centuries.
+Coade stone, also called Lithodipyra or Lithodipra, (λίθος/δίς/πυρά) is stoneware that was often described as an artificial stone in the late 18th and early 19th centuries.
 It was used for moulding neoclassical statues, architectural decorations and garden ornaments of the highest quality that remain virtually weatherproof today.

 Coade stone features were produced by appointment to George III and the Prince Regent for St George's Chapel, Windsor; The Royal Pavilion, Brighton; Carlton House, London; the Royal Naval College, Greenwich; and refurbishment of Buckingham Palace in the 1820s.

-Coade stone was prized by the most important architects such as: John Nash-Buckingham Palace; Sir John Soane-Bank of England; Robert Adam-Kenwood House; and James Wyatt-Radcliffe Observatory.
+Coade stone was prized by the most important architects, such as: John Nash (Buckingham Palace), Sir John Soane (Bank of England), Robert Adam (Kenwood House), and James Wyatt (Radcliffe Observatory).

 The product (originally known as Lithodipyra) was created around 1770 by Eleanor Coade, who ran Coade's Artificial Stone Manufactory, Coade and Sealy, and Coade in Lambeth, London, from 1769 until her death in 1821.
 It continued to be manufactured by her last business partner, William Croggon, until 1833.